 He cracks me up.

-And like I got I'll write Linda.
+And like, I'll write Linda.

-And he's very good at it, and he's a great singer, and I think you're gonna like this version, uh, which is a lot uh and I like Toby Keith's version.
+I mean, he's amazing, and he's very good at it, and he's a great singer, and I think you're going to like this version, which is a lot.

-It's actually a fun, fun, you know, it's it's like a college drinking song, if you really want to know what it is.
+It's actually a fun, fun, you know, it's like a college drinking song, if you really want to know what it is.

 This is a little different in Joe's case with a little warm milky.

-Mike is apparently a fireman.
+Mike in Connecticut, Mike is apparently a fireman.

 Mike, how are you?